- What is the relationship between strawberry growth and production and immigration and labor policies?

 Strawberries and Labor

-Did you know that California grows almost 90% of all the strawberries grown in the United States?
-Or that strawberries are one of the most labor-intensive crops to grow?
-In this lesson, you will examine an infographic on strawberries and labor that shows the connections between strawberry growing, production, and immigration policies.
-Next, you will choose from a list of topics explored in the infographic and complete a close read.
+In this lesson, students examine an infographic on strawberries and labor that shows the connections between strawberry growing, production, and immigration policies.
+Next, they choose from a list of topics explored in the infographic and complete a close read.

 - The reading level of this lesson is best for upper-middle school age and high school age students.

 - This lesson is primary text based.
 Check out the lesson, Making Sense of What We Read for helpful suggestions for textual analysis.